Romy Schneider: Later career

 She also acted in The Infernal Trio (1974) with Michel Piccoli, and in Garde à vue (1981) with Michel Serrault and Lino Ventura.
 An unpleasant incident occurred during this period with leading German film director Rainer Werner Fassbinder, who wanted to cast her as the lead in his film The Marriage of Maria Braun (1979).
 Negotiations broke down when he called Schneider a "dumb cow", to which she responded by declaring she would never work with such a "beast".
-Fassbinder cast Hanna Schygulla instead, reviving his professional association with an actress to whom he had also been offensive.
+Fassbinder cast Hanna Schygulla instead, reviving his professional association with an actress to whom he had likewise been offensive.

 Schneider starred in Bertrand Tavernier's Death Watch (La mort en direct, 1980), playing a dying woman whose last days are watched on national television via a camera implanted in the brain of a journalist (Harvey Keitel).
 It is based on David G. Compton's novel.
 Schneider's last film was La Passante du Sans-Souci (The Passerby, 1982).

 Personal life

-Following the end of her relationship with Delon, Schneider married German director and actor Harry Meyen in July 1966; they later divorced.
-The couple had a son, David Christopher (1966–1981).
-In July 1981, David died at the age of 14 after attempting to climb the spiked fence at his stepfather's parents' home and puncturing his femoral artery in the process.
-She had love affairs with Oswalt Kolle (1964) and actor Bruno Ganz (early 1970s).
+Following the end of her relationship with Delon in 1964, Schneider married German director and actor Harry Meyen in July 1966; they divorced in 1975.
+They had a son, David Christopher (1966–1981).
+David died in July 1981, at the age of 14, after attempting to climb the spiked fence at his stepfather's parents' home and puncturing his femoral artery in the process.
+Schneider had affairs with Willy Brandt, Louis Malle (1963), Sammy Davis Jr. (1964), Oswalt Kolle (1964), Giovanni Volpi (1964–1970s), Luis Miguel Dominguín (1970s) and actor Bruno Ganz (early 1970s).
+She also had an affair with Jorge Guinle (1965), who said that Schneider was the great love of his life.
 She had a brief affair with Jean-Louis Trintignant while filming The Train (1973).
 She also had in 1974 a brief affair with Jacques Dutronc while filming That Most Important Thing: Love.

 Schneider appeared as one of 28 women under the banner "We've had abortions!"
 (Wir haben abgetrieben!) on the cover page of the West German magazine Stern on 6 June 1971.
-In that issue, 374 women publicly stated that they had had pregnancies terminated which at that time was illegal.
+In that issue, 374 women publicly stated that they had had pregnancies terminated, which at that time was illegal.

 In 1975, Schneider married Daniel Biasini, her private secretary; they divorced in 1981.
 Their daughter, Sarah, is an actress.
-Her last romantic partner was film producer Laurent Pétin (born 1949).
+Schneider’s last romantic partner was film producer Laurent Pétin (born 1949).

-In her 2018 biography Romy Schneider intime, Alice Schwarzer revealed that Schneider confided to her that she had sexual relationships with women and was deeply in love with her close friend Simone Signoret.
+In her 2018 biography Romy Schneider intime, Alice Schwarzer stated that Schneider confided to her that she had sexual relationships with women and was deeply in love with her close friend Simone Signoret.